-Here you can select whether gridlines are displayed in the worksheet.
+By default, the checkmark Display gridlines is not set.
 By default, gridlines are never displayed in User mode in Jedox Web.
 They are always visible in Designer mode.

 This option forces a line break when the text in a column is too long.